 Professional Profile

-I hold a Bachelor's degree in History and Education (NZQA level 8), as well as a Master's degree in Psychology (NZQA level 9).
+I hold a Bachelor's degree in History, Education, and Psychology (NZQA level 8) and a Master's degree in Psychology (NZQA level 9).
 In addition, I have completed numerous professional development courses that have helped me develop my integrative or holistic approach.
 This training has equipped me with a wide range of techniques to cater to the needs of diverse clients.

 -